ray-project/ray/doc/source/data/faq.rst

 and we've found that this is particular pronounced for tabular data/models in practice.
-However, the more global your shuffle is, the expensive the shuffling operation, and this compounds when doing distributed data-parallel training on a multi-node cluster due to data transfer costs, and this cost can be prohibitive when using very large datasets.
+However, the more global your shuffle is, the expensive the shuffling operation, and this compounds when doing distributed data-parallel training on a multi-node cluster due to data transfer costs, and this cost can be prohibitive when using very large datastreams.

 The best route for determining the best tradeoff between preprocessing time + cost and per-epoch shuffle quality is to measure the precision gain per training step for your